oyvindremme/gnoscript/README.md

 # 📗 Algerudi Pebblewhisk’s Grand Guide to GnoScript™ and GnoClassical™

-Ah, welcome back Whether you're a humble boiler fixer or a blueprint architect of wild whirlygigs, this guide will walk you through **both the basic scripting style** of GnoScript and the **object-oriented wizardry** of GnoClassical™.
+Whether you're a humble boiler fixer or a blueprint architect of wild whirlygigs, this guide will walk you through **both the basic scripting style** of GnoScript and the **object-oriented wizardry** of GnoClassical™.

 Let’s begin—mind the sparks!